man-group/pydata2022/README.md

 ### How to submit my work?

-1. Upload your Notebook to your github account.
+1. Upload your Notebook to a publicly-available github repo.
-2. Copy the url from your Notebook
+2. Copy the url to your Notebook
 3. Provide details:

 https://www.surveymonkey.co.uk/r/N67PXD9